HanwenZheng/Australian-Politicians-Recognition-App/Alexnet/README.md

-# Alexnet Retraining - Australian Politicians Recognition
+# AlexNet Retraining - Australian Politicians Recognition
 ## Working Environment
 Codes in this folder assumes you are using the following environment: